LassoSoft/LassoGuide/lasso_guide_source/server/datasource-setup.rst

    Linux
       Consult the documentation of the ODBC drivers for information about how to set up data sources on Linux.
-Many ODBC drivers ship with a control panel which allows configuration of those drivers.
+Many ODBC drivers ship with a control panel that allows configuration of those drivers.
 Lasso can access data sources configured as System DSNs.